ASPP/pelita_template/README.md

 ## Full API Description

 ### The maze
 The maze is a grid.
 Each square in the grid is defined by its coordinates.
 The default width of the maze is `32` squares, the default height is `16` squares.
-The coordinate system has the origin `(0, 0)` in the top left (North-West) of the maze and its maximum value `(31, 15)` in the bottom right (South-East).
+The coordinate system has the origin `(0, 0)` in the top left of the maze and its maximum value `(31, 15)` in the bottom right.
 Each square which is not a wall can be empty or contain a food pellet or one or more bots.
 The different mazes are called `layouts`.
 For the tournament all layouts will have the default values for width and height and will have a wall on all squares around the border.

 ### The `move` function
 **`move(bot, state) ⟶ (x, y)`**